-Essential pages – besides having pages about your products and services, your business website needs to have a great about us page, a contact page, privacy, and disclaimer page.
+Essential pages – besides having pages about your products and services, your business website needs to have a great about us page, a contact page, a privacy, and disclaimer page.

 Speed and mobile-friendliness – a modern business website loads fast and is mobile friendly as most of your visitors will most probably using mobile devices.

 Other than that, you should choose a design and layout that is easy to use and looks professional.